CLUB OFFICERS

 Phil FioriPHIL FIORI

 Phil is the Owner and President of “Next Pictures” a picture car company that supplies vehicles to the television, motion picture, commercial and print advertising industries.
-He has worked in the entertainment industry for decades and is a former stuntman and stunt coordinator whose driving skills continue to be utilized on a myriad of entertainment projects.
-Phil is a former Vice President of the TMPCC and he owns several collector cars, including a 1957 Chevrolet Apache, 1963 Corvette Split Window Coupe, 1973 Buick Riviera, 1978 Porsche 928, and many other classic rides.
+He has worked in the entertainment industry for several decades and is a former stuntman and stunt coordinator whose driving skills continue to be utilized on a myriad of entertainment industry projects.
+Phil is a serious car guy with some very nice rides in his collection.
+A brief example includes a 1963 Corvette Split Window Coupe, 1973 Buick Riviera, 1978 Porsche 928, and several other classic rides.

 Glen McGuireGLEN McGUIRE